Anne McAneney: Education

 "Colliery bands were male, and it took a long time for women to get involved in those.
 Back when I started in the mid-1980s, I was definitely a rarity.
 But things are changing.
 I have been teaching at the Guildhall School of Music for 23 years and during that time there has been a huge increase not just in trumpet players but right across the board.

 "But change doesn't happen overnight if something has been a great male tradition.
 Some orchestras now have screened [blind] auditions, although at the London Philharmonic we don't, because people can feel that if they are seen to be a woman, they won't get through no matter how well they play."

 Professional life

 Freelancer & Royal Ballet Orchestra

-Anne started as a freelance musician.
+McAneney started as a freelance musician.
 She has played in the Vienna Musikverein, Berlin Philharmonie, Cologne Philharmonie, Carnegie Hall, Amsterdam Concertgebouw, with conductors such as Yuri Termikanov, Claus Tennstedt, Bernard Haitink and Kurt Masur.
 In 1984 she was appointed Principal Trumpet of the Royal Ballet Orchestra, making her the first woman to hold a principal trumpet chair in the UK.
-Anne has also presented on BBC Radio 3.
+McAneney has also presented on BBC Radio 3.